biosopher/unofficial-watson-studio-python-utils/README.md

 experiment.execute()
 ```

-Experiments plus other core functions are exposed so you can quickly start experimenting, yet the source code for everything's available so you can dig deeper as you advance.
-These are the core classes that you'll work with:
+These classes hide the underlying complexity yet the source code for everything's available so you can dig deeper as you advance.

 <p align="center">
   <img width=500 src="media/utils_explained.png?">